debasishdastrp/Android-15_DualBoot_ABpartition/README.md

 ## 6.B.
 Switching – Secondary OS to Primary OS (Using Computer)
-a)	Reboot the device to recovery mode from Primary OS
+a)	Reboot the device to recovery mode from Primary OS<br>
-b)	Enable ADB and connect computer in ADB mode.
+b)	Enable ADB and connect computer in ADB mode.<br>
-c)	Mount tools partition using steps / commands mentioned earlier in 3.b.
+c)	Mount tools partition using steps / commands mentioned earlier in 3.b.<br>
 d)	Run the following commands to set metadata & userdata partition to boot from alternative slot.

     ./parted /dev/block/sda "name 23 userdata_a"